 How long do I have to foreclose on a lien?

-So, in most cases, you have up to two years to file a lawsuit to foreclose on a lien.
-If you fail to foreclose on the lien within these time parameters, your mechanics lien becomes invalid.
+If you fail to foreclose on the lien within the time parameter, your mechanics lien becomes invalid.

 Do I need a lawyer to file a lawsuit to foreclose a lien?